tessgi/TessGiWebsite/content/news/submit-proposals-rps.md

 * You can discard/modify submitted proposals up until the deadline.

-* If you’re asking fo 2-min data, note that there are two different ways to provide your target list: Into the RPS target form itself, or as a separate CSV file upload - the latter will only become possible after you submit your RPS form.
+* If you’re asking for 2-min data, note that there are two different ways to provide your target list: Into the RPS target form itself, or as a separate CSV file upload - the latter will only become possible after you submit your RPS form.

 Good luck!